Blast-wave-Tsallis-power model for $p_{\rm T}$-spectra and elliptic flow $v_2$ of hadrons in collisions of identical nuclei at energies available at the Large Hadron Collider: Discussion of the results

-It is important to note that the BW term of our model (see Eq.~(\ref{eq:v2})) gives, for the most of considered hadrons, the main contribution to \vv in the lower part of its whole \pt-region up to the center of the peak.
+It is important to note that the BW term of the present model (see Eq.~(\ref{eq:v2})) gives, for most of considered hadrons, the main contribution to \vv in the lower part of its whole \pt-region up to the center of the peak.
 The Ts and Po terms, with the use of Eq.~(\ref{eq:v2tp}), describe \vv in the rest of this region.
-However, for hadrons containing heavy quarks, for which the Ts term is zero and the BW term is suppressed by a factor $\sim\exp(-\mt /T)$, the Po contribution into \vv dominates everywhere (like for \pt-spectra~\cite{G21}).
+However, for hadrons containing heavy quarks, for which the Ts term is zero and the BW term is suppressed by a factor $\sim\exp(-\mt /T)$, the Po contribution to \vv dominates everywhere (as for \pt-spectra~\cite{G21}).